Jillian Mayer

 Jillian Mayer (born June 24, 1984) is a visual performance artist and filmmaker.
-She was born in Miami and is based there today.
+She was born in Miami and is based there.
 Mayer's video works and performances have been displayed at galleries and museums internationally and film festivals such as SXSW and Sundance.
 Her work tends to focus on topics of technology and the Internet, and Rob Goyanes of Artsy has written that Mayer "probes the question of how technology is increasingly integrated into our lives...employing equal parts dystopian parody and real sincerity".

 Early life and education

 Jillian Mayer was born in Miami in 1984 and graduated with a BFA from Florida International University in 2007.

 Career

 Soon after graduating from college, Mayer was commissioned to create an experimental performance for Miami Light Project's 2010 Here & Now theater festival.
 The result was a short satirical musical called Mrs. Ms in which Mayer attempts to marry her pet Chihuahua, only to discover that he has been unfaithful.
 Also in 2010, she created a series of painted cut-out boards called "Getting to Know You", similar to cut out board scenes, including a series of photos posing with the boards.